Join ARSA Ask ARSA Pay ARSA

-Approved maintenance organizations that have an EASA, TCCA, or ANAC approval must include human factors topics in their training programs.
+Approved maintenance organizations with EASA, TCCA, or ANAC approval must include human factors topics in their training programs.
 In November 2019, change 7 of the FAA-EASA Maintenance Annex Guidance (MAG) clarified that recurrent training must be based on lessons learned from discrepancies and corrective actions:

 NOTE: The recurrent human factors training must not be a simple repetition of the initial training.
 Instead, it must be built upon errors/lessons learned and the experiences within the organization (or group of organizations).
 This should help ensure that the results of internal quality audits and occurrence reports are brought to the attention of all staff.
 (See Section B, Appendix 1)